A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Introduction

-Another key aspect of LRDs is their unexpectedly high number density at $z > 4$, reaching $\sim10^{-4}$~Mpc$^{-3}$, at least two orders of magnitude higher \citep{kokorev2024,kocevski2025} than the extrapolation of UV-selected quasars \citep{akiyama2018,matsuoka2018,matsuoka2023,kulkarni2019,niida2020,he2024}.
+Another key aspect of LRDs is their unexpectedly high number density at $z > 4$, reaching $\sim10^{-4}$~Mpc$^{-3}$, at least two orders of magnitude higher \citep{kokorev2024,kocevski2025} than UV-selected quasars at comparable UV luminosities \citep{akiyama2018,matsuoka2018,matsuoka2023,kulkarni2019,niida2020,he2024}.
 The reason on different densities of LRDs and quasars is under debate, which is possibly due to selection bias of those surveys of LRDs and quasars, e.g., the current JWST survey area is not sufficient to find rare bright quasars.
 The different densities can be also explained by the different evolutionary phases of black holes through cosmic time \citep{inayoshi2024,inayoshi2025}.
-Unlike quasars whose number density declines toward higher redshift, the LRD population appears to increase with redshift, suggesting that they may represent a distinct phase in black hole evolution, possibly corresponding to the earliest growth stage of supermassive BHs (SMBHs) with their BH masses roughly two orders of magnitude smaller than the typical ones in luminous quasars \citep{greene2024,he2024}.
+Unlike quasars whose number density declines toward higher redshift, the LRD population appears to increase with redshift, suggesting that they may represent a distinct phase in black hole evolution, possibly corresponding to the earliest growth stage of supermassive BHs (SMBHs).
+The inferred BH masses of LRDs, assuming that the Balmer lines are broadened by the Doppler effect of gas motion surrounding the BHs, are roughly two orders of magnitude smaller than the typical ones in luminous quasars \citep{greene2024,he2024}.
+The inferred BH masses could be even lower if the broadening of Balmer lines is due to scattering of electrons and hydrogen atoms \citep[e.g.,][]{Kokubo2024,Chang2025,Rusakov2025,Torralba2025}.